TAP-GGC/TheBeepBops/README.md

     K-12
   You will be presenting most often to your peers who are taking introductory technology classes, so more often than not you should be including college in your target audience range.
 -->
-* <b>Project Title:</b> Using block coding to teach how algorithms can be used to control a robot
+* <b>Project Title:</b> Using block coding to teach algorithms that can be used to control a robot
 * <b>About:</b> The project will include 3 parts, the block coding, the track, and the actual mBot itself.
 We will start by presenting to our audience what coding is, how it works, and how it can be applied to the real world.
-We will have our attendees start with learning the basic concepts of coding.
-Then we will teach them how to use one of the most basic forms of code being block code with the program that comes with mBot conveniently called mBlock.
+We will have our participants start by learning the basic concepts of coding.
+Then, we will teach them how to develop with one of the most basic forms of code being block code with the program that comes with mBot conveniently called mBlock.
 After showing a very brief demonstration of what you can do with code we will have them start programming in order for them to learn how to code with algorithms.
 We will have them start off easy with a very basic goal that is being able to make the mBot move in a straight line back and forth as a loop.
 Once that is done we will move to phase 2 which will introduce some more commands that can be executed in the code, and have the participants move the mBot in a circle going around in a controlled pattern.
 We will have a finished code that works with everything mentioned above and we will guide them step by step in order to reach the final code.
 After phase 1 and 2 is done we will move on to the final challange and incorporate the obstacle avoidance sensors.
 We will have a premade obstacle course for the participants to try and complete it.
 After all participants are able to complete the course if there is time we will have bonus phase as a race!
 The participants can compete in and see who finishes first!
 The track will be taken apart down the middle to allow collisions of the mBots!
 We will have a prize for all those who participated and extra prizes for the winners.

 * <b>Difficulty Level:</b> Beginner
-* <b>Target Audience:</b> K12 - College (edit .md file to view all options presented in the markdown comments)
+* <b>Target Audience:</b> Middle School Students, College Students
 * <b>Duration of Workshop:</b> Short version, for the middle schoolers: 30 minutes
-                                Longer version, for the college students: 90 minutes
+                                Longer version, for college students: 75 minutes
-* <b>Needed Materials:</b> Computers with keyboards, Access to the https://ide.makeblock.com/ site, Foam Poster Boards, Markers, and MBot.
+* <b>Needed Materials:</b> Computers/Laptops, Access to the https://ide.makeblock.com/ site, Foam Poster Boards, Scissors, Glue, MBot, Battery for Mbot, USB cable for Mbot connection.
-* <b>Learning Outcomes:</b> Our main teaching goal will be teaching people to create block coding, learning if statements and while loops, and apply everything covered to the mBot.
+* <b>Learning Outcomes:</b> Our main teaching goal will be introducing people to block coding, explaining if statements and while loops, and applying all the content to the mBot.
-* <b>Your Main Technology</b> Name of Technology and then a brief descriptor.
-You will go more in depth on the technology used in a different section.
+* <b>Your Main Technology</b> Mbot Mega - A smart, remote-controlled robot that can be programmed to perform various maneuvers using its obstacle avoidance, line-following, and crash detection sensors.
 * [Technology Ambassador Program](https://tapggc.org/) <b>(TAP)</b> is a project-based class that provides a collaborative environment for students to work with their fellow classmates on a semester-long project using technologies of their choice.
 TAP strives to increase participation in IT through numerous outreach activities and workshops that are designed to showcase the creative and fun side of technology.
 <!-- Commercial Video stored in the Media folder will be linked here -->